Aayushya-paswan/ReclaimIt/README.md

 -  **User Authentication**
   - Secure login & signup with Firebase backend
-  - OTP-based verification (optional)
+  - OTP-based verification for email

 - **Lost & Found Tracker**
   - Post lost/found items with images
   - Browse lists with filtering by category or date
+  - Image, description and status saved in firebase

 - 🛠**Anonymous Issue Reporting**
   - Raise concerns (hostel, academic, campus facilities)
   - Admin view for tracking and resolving complaints

 - **Media Uploads**
-  - Upload pictures for better identification
+  - Upload pictures for better identification of objects which are being tracked
-  - Firebase Storage integration
+  - Firebase Storage integration to store users and data of lost/found items
+  -

 - **Smart UI/UX**
   - Animated Kivy interface with card-style screens